YehielSiri/ImageProccesing_Ex2/README.md

 -----

 <h2>Image Blurring</h2>
+Image blurring is achieved by convolving the image with a low-pass filter kernel.
+It is useful for removing noise.
+It actually removes high frequency content (eg: noise, edges) from the image.
+So edges are blurred a little bit in this operation (there are also blurring techniques which don't blur the edges).
-Blurring an image using a Gaussian kernel, my implementation.
+Here we are blurring an image using a Gaussian kernel, my implementation.

 <div align="center">